sk-226/high-precision/doc/bailey-arithmetic-implementation.md

 ## Overview

-本プロジェクトでは、David H. Bailey氏のhigh-precision arithmetic libraries（DDFUN, DQFUN, QXFUN）をC++から使用するために、C++の演算子オーバーロード機能を活用してFortranライブラリへのインターフェースを実装しています。
+This project implements an interface that combines C++ operator overloading with C-compatible wrappers (bind(C)) around David H. Bailey's high-precision arithmetic libraries (DDFUN, DQFUN, QXFUN) so they can be used from C++.

 ## Architecture